tobiasehlert/teslamateapi/README.md

 You can either use it in a Docker container or go download the code and deploy it yourself on any server.

-If you are using TeslaMate as Docker with environment variables file (.env), then you can simply add this section to the `services:` section of the `docker-compose.yml` file:
+If you are using TeslaMate as Docker (version with Traefik as webserver) with environment variables file (.env), then you can simply add this section to the `services:` section of the `docker-compose.yml` file:

 ```
 services:
   teslamateapi:
     image: tobiasehlert/teslamateapi:latest
     restart: always
+    depends_on:
+      - database
     environment:
       - DATABASE_USER=${TM_DB_USER}
       - DATABASE_PASS=${TM_DB_PASS}